datalens-tech/datalens-examples/01-override-assets/README.md

 ### 3. Check new Dockerfile

-New `Dockerfile` contains copy default sources from `datalens-ui` folder with replacement copies `./path` folder assets
+New `Dockerfile` contains copy of default sources from `datalens-ui` folder with replaced copies `./path` folder assets

 ### 4. Extends main docker-compose.yml file

-All services from main compose file except `datalens-ui`  was be extended
+All services from main compose file except `datalens-ui` were extended

 Service `datalens-ui` for ui build from new `Dockerfile` with resource overriding